 The Philip B. Onderdonk Jr. award, named after the award’s first recipient and long-time National Judge Advocate of The American Legion, is given to a hero and protector of religious liberty.
 Instead of a trophy, the recipient receives a Henry Repeating Arms Military Service Tribute Edition .22 caliber commemorative rifle, specially engraved for the award.
 The rifle is donated by Henry Repeating Arms, a strong supporter of our nation’s military service members and veterans.

 President Trump was honored for passing an executive order advancing religious freedom throughout our federal agencies and government, including the military.
-As a result, the U.S. Attorney General has now produced guidelines for religious freedom, which have now been distributed throughout the federal government to ensure religious freedom, and the Department of Justice has created a religious liberty task force to make sure that these guidelines and this order are implemented.
+As a result, the U.S. Attorney General has now produced guidelines for religious freedom, and the Department of Justice has created a religious liberty task force to make sure that these guidelines and this order are implemented.

 Senator Cruz was honored for his donated time while in private practice, partnering with First Liberty and The American Legion on religious liberty issues of critical importance.
 His efforts played a leading role in helping save the Mojave Desert Veterans Memorial and restoring Memorial Day prayer.